SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations: Model Specification and Training Settings

-The training configurations adopted in \ours{} are presented in Table~\ref{tab: pre-train hyperparams}.
+The training hyperparameters and the required computing resources for training \ours{} are presented in Table~\ref{tab: pre-train hyperparams}.
+All models in \ours{} are trained using the NVIDIA A800 (80GB) GPUs.
 As shown in WavLM~\citep{chen2022wavlm}, applying data augmentations to the input audio can improve the pre-training performance.
 Therefore, we apply both in-batch utterance mixing and noise mixing during training.
 MUSAN~\citep{musan} is used as the noise dataset.
 The optimiser and scheduler settings follow~\cite{zipformer}, where the ScaledAdam optimiser and Eden scheduler are used.
+During pre-training, the Token Mixing is applied to 10\% of the data, where the secondary signal is sampled from the same batch.
+During dual-domain training, we mix either speech or audio data into the speech training sample to simulate overlapped or noisy speech and perform token mixing using the MVQ tokens generated by the speech SSL teacher.